-The Mobile-Edge Partitioning strategy outperforms the Edge-Cloud and Mobile-Cloud Partitioning strategies in terms of median inference latency as depicted in Figure~\ref{rq4_graph} (blue, orange, and green box-plots).
-In particular, it achieves a significant speedup, ranging from 1.37x to 24.17x and 1.74x to 24.95x compared to the Edge-Cloud and Mobile-Cloud Partitioning strategies, respectively, with large effect sizes (Table~\ref{rq4_Partition_statistical_results}).
+The Mobile-Edge Partitioned strategy outperforms the Edge-Cloud and Mobile-Cloud Partitioned strategies in terms of median inference latency as depicted in Figure~\ref{rq4_graph} (blue, orange, and green box-plots).
+In particular, it achieves a significant speedup, ranging from 1.37x to 24.17x and 1.74x to 24.95x compared to the Edge-Cloud and Mobile-Cloud Partitioned strategies (Table~\ref{rq4_descriptive_statistics}), respectively, with large effect sizes (Table~\ref{rq4_partition_statistical_results}).

-The primary reason for this behavior is the impact of the size of intermediate data during transmission across the edge-cloud network.
-In the Edge-Cloud and Mobile-Cloud Partitioning strategies, the intermediate results generated after the first half of inference need to be transmitted from the edge tier to the cloud tier for the second half of inference.
-This transmission incurs additional latency, particularly when the intermediate data size of subjects (i.e., 6.12Mb for ResNet/ResNext, 118.12 to 200Mb for FCN, 781.25Mb for DUC) is larger than the limited cloud Network bandwidth (1 Mbps).
-Conversely, the Mobile-Edge Partitioning strategy is less influenced by the size of the intermediate data due to the higher mobile-edge network bandwidth (200 Mbps).
-Hence, the impact of the intermediate data size on inference latency is a crucial factor contributing to the observed performance advantage of the Mobile-Edge Partitioning strategy.
+The primary reason for this behavior is the impact of the size of intermediate data during transmission across the Edge-Cloud network.
+In the Edge-Cloud and Mobile-Cloud Partitioned strategies, the intermediate results generated after the first half of inference need to be transmitted from the Edge tier to the Cloud tier for the second half of inference.
+This transmission incurs additional latency, particularly when the intermediate data size of subjects (i.e., 6.12Mb for ResNet/ResNext, 118.12 to 200Mb for FCN, 781.25Mb for DUC) is larger than the limited Cloud network bandwidth (1 Mbps).
+Conversely, the Mobile-Edge Partitioned strategy is less influenced by the size of the intermediate data due to the higher Mobile-Edge network bandwidth (200 Mbps).
+Hence, the impact of the intermediate data size on inference latency is a crucial factor contributing to the observed performance advantage of the Mobile-Edge Partitioned strategy.

-On the other hand, the Edge-Cloud Partitioning strategy achieves a speedup ranging from 1.03x to 1.26x when compared to the Mobile-Cloud Partitioning strategy, as shown in Figure~\ref{rq4_graph} (yellow and green box-plots), along with small or large effect sizes (Table~\ref{rq4_Partition_statistical_results}).
+On the other hand, the Edge-Cloud Partitioned strategy achieves a speedup ranging from 1.03x to 1.26x when compared to the Mobile-Cloud Partitioned strategy, as shown in Figure~\ref{rq4_graph} (yellow and green box-plots), along with small or large effect sizes (Table~\ref{rq4_partition_statistical_results}).
 These differences can be attributed to the faster computational capabilities of the Edge-Cloud tier compared to the Mobile-Cloud tier.

-\textbf{The Edge Identity deployment strategy shows a 1.63x lower average median latency than the Mobile-Edge Partitioning strategy, which shows a 1.13x lower average median inference latency compared to the Mobile Identity Deployment strategy.}
+\textbf{The Edge Identity deployment strategy shows a 1.63x lower average median latency than the Mobile-Edge Partitioned strategy, which shows a 1.13x lower average median inference latency compared to the Mobile Identity deployment strategy.}